michelruizfuentes/michelruizfuentes/README.md

 ### Welcome to my GitHub 👋

 My name is Michel, and I am studying Statistical and Data Science at Smith College.
-Below I have attached independent and group projects I have worked on using the R programming language~
+Below I have attached independent and group projects~

-### 📗 Academic Year 2021/22
+### 📗 2021/22 AY

     - Quantifying the Relationship Between Elements of Market Structure & Profit Rates of Advertising Intensive Firms
     - Problem Set7 (PS7) | Build your first README